Analytic Calculation of Covariance between Cosmological Parameters from Correlated Data Sets, with an Application to SPTpol: SPTpol: A Worked Example

 The parameter contours for the difference between TE-only and EE-only parameter differences are shown in Figure 3.
 The expected value of the difference in parameter values is zero.
 The mean values in the contours are just the differences between the TE-only and EE-only means shown in Table 1.
 We use a Fisher forecast about these mean values with covariance matrix of the differences shown in Equation 13 to create the contours.
 Figure 3 illustrates that the parameter contours are within 1-2$\sigma$ of zero.

 The SPTpol TE-only and EE-only parameters have a $\chi^2 = 4.16$ for five degrees of freedom (the parameter differences), which corresponds to a PTE of 0.53.
 This means that the SPTpol TE-only and EE-only parameter constraints are consistent.
 Without including the correlation between TE-only and EE-only parameters, the $\chi^2 = 3.09$ and has a PTE of 0.69, which is still consistent. \cite{Henning/etal:2018} report a PTE of 0.017 between the \lcdm\ predictions for the TE and EE power spectrum and their measured TE and EE power spectra.
 While this is only a mild tension of $2.1\sigma$, it is still different than the PTE values we find for the parameters.
+Since these are both consistency tests of SPTpol data that assume the \lcdm\ model, one might suspect that they should yield similar but not identical PTE values.
+We explore this below.

 To understand this difference in PTE values between consistency of the parameter and consistency of the power spectra with \lcdm\ based on these same parameters, we reexamine the 1000 simulated TE and EE band-powers used in Section 3.2.
 For each of the 1000 TE and EE simulated band-powers, there is a maximum likelihood parameter vector.
 We use the 10 parameter covariance matrix from Section 3.2 and Equation 13 to calculate the covariance matrix of the differences which is used to calculate 1000 $\chi^2$ and PTE values for the consistency of the parameters.
 This provides 1000 simulated versions of what we do for the real SPTpol TE-only and EE-only parameter vectors in this section.
 To simulate the consistency check with \lcdm\ that SPTpol performed, we compare the 1000 simulated band-powers to the maximum likelihood theory band-powers resulting from the maximum likelihood parameter finder.
 We calculate 1000 $\chi^2$ and PTE values for the simulated data.
 See Section 3.2 for more information about where each of these elements come from.
-We find that there is no correlation between the PTE for the consistency of the parameters and the PTE for the consistency of the simulated TE and EE spectra with \lcdm\ predictions.
-Based on the simulations, it is not surprising to find that the PTE from the parameters is qualitatively different from the PTE of the power spectra with \lcdm.
-This situation can arise because of statistical fluctuations.
-In general, evaluating consistency of both parameters and data is valuable.